 2) Broadleaved deciduous forest in the margins where the soil is fertile and water is plenty.

-The nutrient-rich waters of Kaveri river naturally constitute the most favourable breeding ground for 30 species of fishes.
-There are 61 species of butterflies which range in size from the largest (Southern Bird Wing) to one of the smallest (Gram Blue).
+The nutrient-rich waters of the river Kaveri naturally constitute the most favourable breeding ground for 30 fish species.
+61 species of butterflies which range in size from the largest (Southern Bird Wing) to one of the smallest (Gram Blue) can be found here.
 There are several species of dragonflies, grasshoppers, crickets, mantis and walking sticks, termites, water scorpions, antlions, beetles, flies and mosquitoes, bees, wasps and ants, etc.

 Roughly 170 avian species have been recorded at the Ranganathittu Bird Sanctuary.
 They include both resident and migratory birds.
-Of these, the black-headed ibis, heron, common spoonbill, lesser whistling duck, painted stork, woolly-necked stork, Asian openbill stork, Indian shag, egret, cormorant, Oriental darter, spot-billed pelican and the four types of kingfishers namely small blue, lesser pied, white-breasted and stork-billed breed at Ranganathittu regularly.
+Of these, the black-headed ibis, heron, common spoonbill, lesser whistling duck, painted stork, woolly-necked stork, river tern, Asian openbill stork, Indian shag, egret, cormorant, Oriental darter, spot-billed pelican, along with the four types of kingfishers namely small blue, lesser pied, white-breasted and stork-billed breed at Ranganathittu regularly.
 While the river tern and great stone plover also nest there, the park is also home to a large flock of fruit bats and streak-throated swallows.
-Terrestrial birds such as grey partridge, red wattled lapwing, pipits, and quails also breed here.
-The cool and shady areas under the trees of the marginal vegetation offer good feeding places for the beautiful Paradise-flycatcher, Tickell’s Blue Flycatcher, warblers, babblers, etc.
+Terrestrial birds such as grey partridge, red-wattled lapwing, pipits, and quails also breed here.
+The cool and shady areas under the trees of the marginal vegetation offer good feeding places for the beautiful Paradise flycatcher, Tickell’s Blue Flycatcher, warblers, babblers, etc.

 Migration At Ranganathittu Bird Sanctuary

 Birdwatchers can feast their eyes on a variety of both migratory and resident birds.
-Having a special status for being a breeding ground, Ranganathittu Bird Sanctuary has more than 30 bird species.
+Having a special status for being a breeding ground, this place is home to more than 30 bird species.
 During winter months, around 40,000 birds congregate at Ranganathittu; some migrating from Latin America, Siberia, and parts of north India.
 Winter migrant birds that one may encounter in this area include Pied Crested Cuckoo, Bronze-winged Jacana, Rosy Pastor, Black-winged Stilt, Sandpiper, Blue Faced Malkoha, Indian Pitta, Golden Oriole, Blyth’s Reed Warbler, Chiffchaff, Bluethroat, Forest Wagtail and Red Headed Bunting.
 While many of them nest here and leave after their offspring are ready to fly, about 50 pelicans have made Ranganathittu their permanent home.

 Facilities At Ranganathittu Bird Sanctuary

-Maintained by the Forest Department, the Salim Ali Interpretation Centre screens a four- minute documentary to special interest groups.
-Inaugurated in 2015, the information centre has models of birds and crocodiles and has pictorial representation of various birds, its characteristics and identifications.
+Maintained by the Forest Department, the Salim Ali Interpretation Centre screens a four-minute documentary for special interest groups.
+Inaugurated in the year 2015, the information centre has models of crocodiles and birds along with pictorial representations of various birds, their characteristics and identifications.
 It has information about the kind of feet and beaks different birds have and how they use these as a tool for survival.
 People can also learn about the bird calls of various birds with the press of a button.
-A map of the entire Ranganathittu Bird Sanctuary with different islands clearly carved out is also displayed there.
+A map of the area with different islands clearly carved out is also displayed there.

 Activities To Indulge In Ranganathittu Bird Sanctuary

 With the incredible diversity in the Ranganathittu Bird Sanctuary, the best thing to do at this park is bird watching; one can spend hours and see a new bird every five minutes.
 River tern, spoonbills, kingfishers and painted storks and some of the most photographed.
-The best way to get the most out of this experience you should walk around the sanctuary and see everything it has to offer.
+The best way to get the most out of the sanctuary is to walk around the area, see everything it has to offer and savour the experience.
 The park charges an entry fee of INR 50 for Indians and INR 300 for foreigners.
-The Ranganathittu Bird Sanctuary timings are from 9 AM to 6 PM and it is recommended to go early in the morning or evening for the best experience.
+The timings are from 9 AM to 6 PM and it is recommended to go early in the morning or evening for the best experience.

 Food And Accommodation At Ranganathittu Bird Sanctuary

-There are no accommodation facilities available within Ranganathittu Bird Sanctuary but there are houses run by the Forest Department for which you will need to book in advance.
+There are no accommodation facilities available within Ranganathittu Bird Sanctuary but houses run by the Forest Department are available for which you will need to book in advance.
 Another option is to stay at Mysore or Srirangapatna where one can find innumerable places to stay.

 After all the travelling and sightseeing, one is bound to get hunger pangs.
 Be it some fast food, or a wholesome meal, it is essential to be aware of nearby dining places.
 There is a small canteen facility in the sanctuary.
-Furthermore, there is an array of restaurants for dining near Ranganathittu Bird Sanctuary where you can eat your heart out.
+Furthermore, there is an array of restaurants for dining around the area where you can eat your heart out.

 How To Make Your Experience Worthwhile?

-A sanctuary is a home to birds and animals where they roam free and feed on their prey.
+A sanctuary is home to birds and animals where they roam free and feed on their prey.
 One should never forget to follow certain rules which are made to protect nature.
-Here are some tips to help you get best experience out of Ranganathittu Bird Sanctuary:
+Here are some tips to help you get the best experience here:

 - Always note that advance booking and gaining travel-related information beforehand will help you explore this bird sanctuary in a smooth manner.

-- If you plan on going during the weekend, you should be prepared to wait in a long line to get a boat.
+- If you plan on going on weekends, you should be prepared to wait in a long line to get a boat.

 - It’s a plastic-free zone so you should avoid littering the sanctuary with things brought along with you.
 Do not throw anything on the ground or in the water.

-- You should always avoid wearing bright coloured clothes to blend in with the environment so as not to alarm the animals around.
+- You should always avoid wearing bright-coloured clothes to blend in with the environment so as not to alarm the animals around you.

 - Animals get disturbed and scared if they hear loud noises.
 So, even if you get excited it is best to lower your voice.

 - You should be patient if you don’t see any animals in the beginning.
-It is the land of animals and birds and they can come when they want to.
+It is a land for animals and birds and they can come when they want to.

 Why Should You Visit Ranganathittu Bird Sanctuary?

-Ranganathittu Bird Sanctuary is the most famous destination in Karnataka for tourists and ardent lovers of birds.
+Ranganathittu Bird Sanctuary is a famous destination in Karnataka for tourists and ardent lovers of birds.
 Nothing compares to the melodious sounds of birds chirping, the sight of pleasant landscapes, and the scent of fresh air.
 What’s a better therapy session than a quick trip to a bird sanctuary?
 And with a nominal entry fee, it is not even a trip that will break the bank.
 Pack your bags and head out here to watch the ever-energetic birds.
 Embrace the sight of them preening in the water or flying around with life in their flight and freedom in their wings.
-The truest promise of this place is this beautiful sensation of pure bliss is the truest promise of the Ranganathittu bird sanctuary in Karnataka.
+The truest promise of this place is this beautiful sensation of pure bliss.